mauro3/WhereTheWaterFlows.jl/README.md

 [![Coverage](https://codecov.io/gh/mauro3/WhereTheWaterFlows.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/mauro3/WhereTheWaterFlows.jl)
 [![DOI](https://zenodo.org/badge/218504028.svg)](https://doi.org/10.5281/zenodo.7086860)

-This package allows to calculate water flow paths on digital elevation models (DEMs).
+This package calculates water flow paths on digital elevation models (DEMs).

 It implements the D8 flow routing algorithm combined with a breach-type basin-filling algorithm as descibed by [1].
 Its implementation uses a O(n), recursive algorithm [2].

-This code is reasonably fast: flow routing on a DEM of Antarctica of about 2e8 points (14000x14000) with 150000 depressions takes about 30s on a Ryzen 4750U laptop.
+This model is reasonably fast: flow routing on a DEM of Antarctica of about 2e8 points (14000x14000) with 150000 depressions takes about 30s on a Ryzen 4750U laptop.
 Due to recursion it can run into a stackoverflow error on very large DEMs.